 Because gold is such a valuable precious metal, there is always a market in which you can sell your gold in any form, whether as gold coins and bullion, gold jewelry, scrap gold, or other gold objects.
 If you have gold jewelry or coins that you are hoping to sell, it is beneficial for you to know how much your gold might be worth before you try to sell it.
 This will help you gauge whether you are getting a fair price for your gold and help you avoid gold buyers that may try to take advantage of you.

 Determining the exact price of your gold items can be tricky because there are factors other than the market price of gold that help determine the value of an object.
-However, no matter what type of gold objects you have, you can count on them to at least be worth the market value of the gold that it is made from.
-This guide will help you get an idea of the value of your gold jewelry, coins, and scrap gold before you try to sell these items.
+However, no matter what type of gold objects you have, you can count on them to at least be worth the market value of the gold from which it is made.
+This guide will help you get an idea of the value of your gold jewelry, coins, and scrap gold before trying to sell these items.

 You should start by determining the karat of your gold items for two reasons.
 The first reason is so that you can separate your items by karat and determine overall value based on the karat number.
 The second reason is to make sure that your gold jewelry and items are in fact real gold.
 Here are a couple of basic things to keep in mind when checking your gold items for the karat:

 - If there is no karat number on your item or if it is unreadable, a trusted jewelry buyer can test it for you and determine the karat.
 It is also possible that these items are gold plated, which can also be easily determined through testing.